-When a recipient forwards your email message it's the email client that's responsible for the HTML rendering, and not your ESP or sending platform.
+When a recipient forwards your email message it's the email client that's responsible for the HTML rendering.
+So it's not your ESP or sending platform.
 Some email clients (such as Outlook) may not render the HTML correctly, which is a known limitation in email marketing.

-This can include stripping out certain HTML elements, wrapping your email in a blockquote, or inserting additional lines of code - all of which can break your design and make the email less functional for the recipient of the forwarded email.
+This can include stripping out certain HTML elements, wrapping your email in a blockquote, or inserting extra lines of code.
+All of which can break your design and make the email less functional for the recipient of the forwarded email.

-Very little can be done to completely avoid changes to your design when a subscriber clicks on the forward or reply button.
+Very little we can do to completely avoid changes to your design when a subscriber clicks on the forward or reply button.

 What should you do when a forwarded email breaks?

 Here's the bad news first: it's impossible to completely avoid that your email changes once forwarded.
-Whether or not an email client alters your code isn’t something you can control.
+Whether an email client alters your code isn’t something you can control.

 - Keep your email design simple.
 While it doesn’t work for everyone, simpler layouts (e.g. single-column) typically hold up a little better when forwarded.
 If your email is less complex, there is less that can go wrong.

 - If your ESP has a forward to a friend feature, you can add the forward to a friend link in your email message.
-For example, here's how it works in MailChimp: https://mailchimp.com/help/add-the-forward-to-a-friend-link/.
+For example, here's how it works in MailChimp.

 Hope this helps!
 Let us know if you have any questions.